aodhanlutetiae/bc/README.md

 # bc

-Material for future students who want to learn, revise, some coding basics.
+Material for future Compj students who want to learn, or revise, some coding basics.